2012 phenomenon: Asia and Australia

+In May 2011, 5,000-7,000 Hmong ethnic people in Dien Bien province, Vietnam held a protest on the grounds that the end of the world was coming, and the Hmong people would be evacuated to their own Hmong country by "supernatural force".
+The Vietnamese media and government believe that this is a trick of the Hmong ethnic separatist forces.

 In China, up to a thousand members of the Christian cult Almighty God were arrested after claiming that the end of bʼakʼtun 13 marked the end of the world, and that it was time to overthrow Communism.
 Shoppers were reported to be hoarding supplies of candles in anticipation of coming darkness, while online retailer Taobao sold tickets to board Noah's Ark to customers.
 Bookings for wedding ceremonies on 21 December 2012 were saturated in several cities.
 On 14 December 2012, a man in Henan province attacked and wounded twenty-three children with a knife.
 Authorities suspected the man had been "influenced" by the prediction of the upcoming apocalypse.
 Academics in China attributed the widespread belief in the 2012 doomsday in their country to a lack of scientific literacy and a mistrust of the government-controlled media.

 On 6 December 2012, Australian Prime Minister Julia Gillard delivered a hoax speech for the radio station triple J in which she declared "My dear remaining fellow Australians; the end of the world is coming.
 Whether the final blow comes from flesh-eating zombies, demonic hell-beasts or from the total triumph of K-Pop, if you know one thing about me it is this—I will always fight for you to the very end."
 Radio announcer Neil Mitchell described the hoax as "immature" and pondered whether it demeaned her office.

+Jasper Tsang, president of Hong Kong’s Legislative Council, adjourned the legislature's sitting on 20 December 2012 by announcing that he "would not permit the world to end" as the legislature had to meet again in January 2013, to the laughter of MPs.